 Casual sex can help us figure out what turns us on, how to share mutual pleasure, and how to be more comfortable with our sexuality.

-It can also help us release any guilt that we’ve been carrying because of religious or societal beliefs.
-This is especially true for women and the LGBT community.
+It can also help us release any guilt we’ve been carrying because of religious or societal beliefs—this is especially true for women and the LGBTQ community.
 When we hear the message that our sexuality is sinful or unnatural, we can feel that our choice to experience pleasure from it is shameful.

 Sex-negative conditioning is a big deal because it encourages the idea that we should deny a part of ourselves that needs nurturing.
 When we choose to receive pleasure for no other reason than pleasure’s sake, we can reclaim the pieces that we’ve been told don’t deserve love.

 If you think about it, sex is the purest form of creative energy.
 Everything biological, from plants to animals, makes new things with it.
 Human beings have the added benefits of using it to create joy, healing, and spiritual and emotional connections.
 Even the basest of encounters can give us an opportunity to evolve.